mw-ding/mw-ding.github.io/content/blog/build-personal-site-on-aws.md

 You might suggest [GitHub Pages + Jekyll](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).
-But I am not quite fond of hosting it on Github (for no reason) and would prefer AWS, since I am experienced with AWS environment due to my daily engineering work.
+But I am not quite fond of hosting it on Github (for no reason) and would prefer AWS since I am experienced with AWS environment due to my daily engineering work.

 I did some quick search and successfully assembled a pipeline to achieve this.
 So I just wrapped up this post a summarization.
-Hopefully this is helpful for you as well.
+Hopefully, this is helpful for you as well.

 The following tools will be covered in this post: